M&J Trimming Product Glossary

 N

-Nailheads: Metal embellishment that is flat or 3-D with four prongs to push into fabric then bent back to be secured.
-Used mainly for embellishments on denim, belts, and shoes.
-Also available in iron-on.
+Nailheads Nailheads: Metal embellishments that are flat or 3-D with four prongs to push into fabric and bent back to be secured.
+Nailheads are used mainly for embellishing denim, belts, shoes, clothing, jackets, and almost anything.
+Nailheads are also available as iron-ons without the prongs.

 Narrow Ribbon and Cords: Flat ribbon or tubular cording in various materials such as silk, grosgrain, leather, suede, organza, satin, taffeta, and rayon.
-Used mainly for jewelry and accessories such as shoes, and handbags.
+Narrow ribbon and cords are used mainly for jewelry and on accessories.

 O